polterguy/micro/README.md

 To create a separator, add a **[.separator]** menu item, with no value, and no children.
 This will render as an "hr" HTML element, and allow you to separate your individual menu items.

+All arguments besides **[items]** will appended as is to the root _"nav"_ widget for your menu.
+Which allows you to for instance add a CSS class, set styling for it, etc.

 #### Responsive menu rendering

 If the client has less than 800px in width, the menu will collapse, and render a _"hamburger button"_, allowing you to explicitly expand the entire